izhbannikov/haploR/README.md

     ## #   RefSeq_direction <dbl>, RefSeq_distance <dbl>,
     ## #   dbSNP_functional_annotation <chr>, query_snp_rsid <chr>

-Here *query* is a vector with names of genetic variants. *results* are the table similar to the output of HaploReg.
+Here *query* is a vector with names of genetic variants.

 We then can create a subset from the results, for example, to choose only SNPs with r2 &gt; 0.9: